AranMoha/SafePR/10_methodological_procedure/index.md

 # Localization & Isolation
 Link collisions differ from platform contact by the minimum distance, which is not equal to zero.
 The physical explanation is that contact on the chain acts on the platform coordinates via the passive coupling joint and its line of action therefore intersects the joint.
-Furthermore, it can be observed that a contact at the first link leads to a projected line of action that is parallel (anti-parallel) to the second link, while a contact at the second link includes the angle between the line of action and the position vector from the passive joint to the platform coupling joint.
+Furthermore, it can be observed that a contact at the first link leads to a projected line of action that is parallel (anti-parallel) to the second link.
+In contrast, a contact at the second link includes the angle between the line of action and the position vector from the passive joint to the platform coupling joint.

 Physically modeled features describing the position and orientation of the line of action of the external forces are used to classify the collided body or the clamping leg chain.
 Platform collisions are isolated and identified with an explicit solution, while a particle filter estimates the location and force of other contacts.